krish8664/til/clojure/threading.md

     .getContent
     (.add paragraph)
 ```
 Which is way more easier to read, and write.
 It is aligned with the original java representation, which aids in better understanding of the code.
-It feels less clunky than the preious case where you could get lost in all those parenthesis.
+It feels less clunky than the previous case where you could get lost in all those parenthesis.

 Since we are at it, let's talk about another function: `doto`.
 This is very helpful when you have to apply multiple funtions on a single java object.
 We didn't use it in the previous example because, each of the functions were returing a different object.